 I am a Professor in the Machine Learning Department (in the School of Computer Science) and the Heinz College of Information Systems and Public Policy at Carnegie Mellon University and lead the Data Science and Public Policy Group as well as the Data Science for Social Good Program.
 I’m also the co-lead of the Responsible AI Initiative at CMU.
-I work on developing and using Machine Learning, AI, and Data Science methods for solving high impact social good and public policy problems in a fair and equitable way across criminal justice, education, healthcare, energy, transportation, economic development, workforce development and public safety.
+I work on developing and using Machine Learning, AI, and Data Science methods for solving high impact social good and public policy problems with a deliberate focus on fairness and equity across human services, public health and healthcare, criminal justice, education, energy, transportation, economic development, workforce development, and public safety.

 My work includes collaborative projects with government agencies and NGOs, research in areas including explainability, bias/fairness/equity, and developing and teaching experiential education and training programs.